cagnulein/qdomyos-zwift/docs/10_Installation.md

 You can install a lightweight version of embedded OS to speed up your raspberry booting time.

 #### Prepare your SD Card
 Get the latest [Raspberry Pi Imager](https://www.raspberrypi.org/software/) and install, on a SD card, the Raspberry lite OS version.
+What is critical is that the OS is based on Debian 11 or later.
 Boot on the raspberry (default credentials are pi/raspberry)

 #### Change default credentials